Ayutthaya Kingdom: Persian and French influences

 King Phetracha took Mergui back from French control almost immediately, and began the pivotal Siege of Bangkok, which culminated in an official French retreat from Siam.
-Pretacha's reign, however, was not stable.
+Phetracha's reign, however, was not stable.
 Many of Phetracha's provincial governors refused to recognize his rule as legitimate, and rebellions by the late Narai's supporters persisted for many years.
 The most important change to Siam in the aftermath of the revolution was Phetracha's refusal to continue Narai's foreign embassies.
-King Phetracha opted instead to reverse much of Narai's decisions and closed Thailand to almost all forms of european interaction except with the Dutch.
+King Phetracha opted instead to reverse much of Narai's decisions and closed Thailand to almost all forms of European interaction except with the Dutch.